Cherreads

 Slowly, Noa opened his eyes.

-His eyelids fluttered as they tried to adjust to the darkness.
+His eyelids fluttered several times as they tried to adjust to the darkness.

-For a moment, he almost passed out again —
+For a moment, he nearly lost consciousness again —

 Cold drops of water touching his lips brought him back to reality.

-"Drink," a calm, short voice said, handing him a small flask.
+"Drink," said a calm, short voice, handing him a small flask.

 By the fire stood a young man with short black hair and golden eyes.

-Noa took the flask, drank a few sips, then closed his eyes to steady his breath.
+Noa took the flask, drank a few sips, then closed his eyes and tried to steady his breathing.

-His gaze fixed on the fire, hands resting on his knees.
+He sat staring into the fire, his hands resting on his knees.

-Finally, he spoke — his tone heavy, but firm:
+Finally, he spoke — his tone heavy, yet firm:

-Noa tried to smile, but his cracked, blood-dried lips wouldn't move.
+Noa tried to smile, but his cracked, blood-dried lips refused to move.

 He clenched his fist and whispered weakly: